NCAR/geocat-applications/GETTING_STARTED.md

 webpage, each page is a static resource.
 For information about how to download GeoCAT application to run locally, please see the [Contributor Guide](https://ncar.github.io/geocat-applications/CONTRIBUTING.html).

-If you have any questions, please leave us a message on [GeoCAT-Applications Issues](https://github.com/NCAR/geocat-applications/issues) or in [GeoCAT-Applications Discussions](https://github.com/NCAR/geocat-applications/discussions).
+If you have any questions, please leave us a message on [GeoCAT Applications Issues](https://github.com/NCAR/geocat-applications/issues) or in [GeoCAT Applications Discussions](https://github.com/NCAR/geocat-applications/discussions).
 You can also reach us by email at
 [geocat@ucar.edu](geocat@ucar.edu).